 Thanks be to God.

-congregation or others in need of prayer.
-If you wish to add a prayer request
+members of our congregation or others in need of prayer.
+If you wish to add a

-to the list, please contact Heather Michel, our Director of
+prayer request to the list, please contact Heather Michel, our Director of

-Communication

-at email@example.com Only first names will be added to the list
+Communication at email@example.com Only first names will be added

-Kate, Carlota, Judy, Michelle, Patty, Maddy, Gerry, Anna May, John, Marlene, Alicia, Dotte, Harper, David, Bishop Persico, Deborah, Lisa, Max, Tricia, Kathy, Anna, Mahal, Evie, Kimberly, Nancy, Julie, Kelsey, Mary Francis, James, Donald, Kevin, Don, Karen, Rich, Brian, Kenneth, Ava, Mary Jane, Cynthia, Anthony, Ben, Stevie, Mitch, Jean and her family, Sue and her family, Paul and his caregivers Mary Frances and Sallie, Craig and his caregivers; Daniel and Mary; Chad and his family, and all the healthcare workers, first responders, store workers and their families.
+Carlota, Judy, Michelle, Patty, Maddy, Gerry, Mike, Anna May, John, Marlene, Alicia, Dotte, Harper, David, John, Bishop Persico, Deborah, Lisa, Max, Tricia, Kathy, Anna, Mahal, Kate, Evie, Kimberly, Nancy, Julie, Kelsey, Mary Francis, James, Karen, Donald, Kevin, Don, Rich, Karen, Amy, Brian, Kenneth, Mary Jane, Cynthia, Anthony, Ben, Stevie, Mitch, Marj, Don, Joyce and her children; Linda and Brian, Jean and her family, Sue and her family, Paul and his caregivers Mary Frances and Sallie, Craig and his caregivers; Daniel and Mary; Chad and his family.